SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ````

 <details>
-  <summary>Find all lines with at least one nucleotide immediately following GAG</summary>
+  <summary>Find all lines with one or more nucleotides immediately following GAG</summary>

 `GAG[GACT]+`
 </details>